-March 23, 2022 was National Puppy Day!
+March 23 is National Puppy Day!
 But when you have a puppy, every day is puppy day, with puppy proofing a requirement.
 Whether you plan to adopt a puppy, or already live with a cute puppy-kid, it’s important to know the top puppy proofing tips to save dog lives.
 Loving a puppy goes beyond teaching them where and when to potty.
 When Shadow-Pup showed up at our house, we revisited all the must-know puppy issues!

 If you know someone with a new furry wonder, I hope you’ll consider “gifting” them with all the info they need with a copy of my book COMPLETE PUPPY CARE.

 WHAT IS PUPPY PROOFING?